How do I get financial aid?

 My family has some unusual circumstances since I filled out the FAFSA, how do I report that?

-Complete the Financial Aid Appeal Form online, or on paper at the Financial Aid and Veteran Services office.
+Complete the Financial Aid Appeal Form.
 A counselor will review the information provided to determine whether your financial aid offer can be adjusted.

 Some special situations may include loss of employment, marital separation/divorce, death, or out-of-pocket medical expenses not covered by insurance.